Last updated on March 1, 2021 by The Counselor

 External Mining: This mining phase extract necessary data from applicant through observation with or without interviewer contributory factors.

-Appearance Mining: There are no rich kid, poor kid appearance during an interview.
+- Appearance Mining: There are no rich kid, poor kid appearance during an interview.
 You ought to look good – good enough for work.
 During this mining phase, there is a period called Quick Scan.
 A period you may never notice and with just a blink, this phase is over.
 Even if you do not have a suit or nice outfit, go borrow or buy one.
-Get a nice haircut and shave; For the ladies, a nice hairstyle will do the trick – avoid afro; Avoid sunglasses; Put on a sucks – white or black (men).
 First appearance impression is a hard knot.

-Communication Mining: A third party may have been involved when you were preparing your Resume/CV but during an interview, you are on your own.
-Communication plays a vital role for the survival of any industry and recruiters would not bend to any qualification coercion if you fail in this mining phase.
+- Communication Mining: A third party may have been involved when you were preparing your CV but during an interview, you are on your own.
+Communication plays a vital role in the survival of any industry and recruiters would not bend to any qualification coercion if you fail in this mining phase.
 Communication mining runs deep.
 Your grammatical and facial expression, body movement synchronization are monitored.
 Recruiters expect a candidate to be able to communicate in the required language.

 Now you know what recruiters expect from a candidate/applicant through External mining

 Internal Mining: This mining phase extract necessary data from candidate/applicant through questioning.

 Mine by Probe: You will not be called for an interview except your data meet the required qualification for a job position but those data can be manipulated or faked.
 The essence of interview questions is to;